 If you're applying through your school/college, please check their deadline, and follow this to get your application in on time.
 This gives them enough time to read your application, check you've entered your qualifications correctly, write and attach your reference, and submit your application to us.

-- 15 October 2018 at 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
+- 16 October 2023 for 2024 entry at 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
 You can add choices with a different deadline later, but don’t forget you can only have five choices in total.

 Some course providers require additional admissions tests to be taken alongside the UCAS application, and these may have a deadline.
 Find out more about these tests.